CPA Exam Scheduling

 |Jul - Sep 10||SEP 11-30|

 18 Month Rolling Window

 You have an 18 month "rolling" window in which to pass all four sections of the CPA Exam.
 That window begins from the time you pass the first exam.
 If you don't pass all four parts within the 18 month window, you lose credit for the first part you passed, and the 18 month window rolls up to the next part you passed; this cycle continues until all four parts are passed within the time frame.
-Roger CPA Review offers 3, 6, 9 and 12 month study planners to ensure you stay on track to pass within this window.
+As a Roger CPA Review student, take advantage of our customizable study planners to ensure you stay on track to pass within this window.

 Suggested Order to Sit for the CPA Exam

 There are many theories for the order in which you should take the CPA Exam sections, but there is no requirement and the decision is entirely up to you.
 Roger CPA Review recommends beginning with the section you find to be the most difficult - for most, this is FAR - to ensure that you allow yourself flexibility, as the 18 Month Rolling Window only begins once you’ve passed your first section.